 1. Open A Business Bank Account

 Organizing my personal and professional finances is a must.
 My number one bookkeeping rule is to keep a separate business and personal bank account.
 This is blogger bookkeeping 101.
 I also keep an escrow account for refunds and deposits.
 When you make business transactions, use your checks or card from your business account religiously and you’ll be able to track your expenses easily.
 This makes calculating what to write off so much simpler.
 I know business owners who have run their companies for years without stopping for an hour or two to open up a business account.
 Please.
-If you do not have one, either make it to a bank today or put it on your calendar for tomorrow.
+If you do not have one, do your research, look at florida business banking or business banking in your area, and either make it to a bank today or put it on your calendar for tomorrow.

 2. Track All Your Expenses

 By inputting expenses as they happen, you will be able to avoid the headache of trying to sort everything out at the end of the year.
 When it comes to tracking your expenses for your blog, there are a lot of ways to do it.
-I list expenses like travel, training, domain name and hosting cost, emailing marketing, monthly membership, etc.
+To make bookkeeping easier for loggers, I list expenses like travel, training, domain name and hosting cost, emailing marketing, monthly membership, etc.

 3. Track All Your Income